-The Job description provides employee accountability:- Clear job description helps employer maintain accountability when it comes to the candidate perforation and evaluation.
-When a job description is not well written, it's become difficult to accountable toward the rejected candidates based on performance.
+The Job description provides employee accountability:- Clear job description helps the employer maintain accountability when it comes to the candidate's perforation and evaluation.
+When a job description is not well written, it's become difficult to be accountable to the rejected candidates based on performance.

 Consequently, the job description helps the recruiter and human resource department to streamline the overall process of hiring from the very beginning.

-Focusable Areas that should Include in Job Description
+Focusable areas that should Include in the Job Description

 Job title:- The topmost reflected part of a job description.
 The job title embraces things like job nature and ranking order.
 It should also be generic enough for recruitment and in accordance with related jobs in the same industry.

 Duties:- Responsibilities and duties linked with the position should be included in the numeric form.
-Employees get a rounded understanding of how they would expect to handle the entire tasks.
+Employees get a rounded understanding of how they would expect to handle the entire task.

 Skills and competencies:- The skill section should be added separately.
-And this section includes the activities learned during the previous experience and qualification.
+And this section includes the activities learned during the previous experience and qualifications.

 Relationship:- This area includes the reporting line, which will assist the employee and candidates in seeing an organisation's power structure.
 From here, candidates easily find out where they fit.